-If you decide to make your pond later in the season, and your bed is crowded with plants, it is best to dig these out and place in water before transplanting them back near to the finished pond.
+If you decide to make your pond later in the season, and your bed is crowded with plants, it is best to dig these out and place them in water before transplanting them back near the finished pond.

 How to Make a Flower Bed Pond

 If you have a lid or other container you plan on using, and you are ready to begin, follow the tips below.